BrightSoul/vscode-html-configurable-autocomplete/README.md

 18,4 default class Foo @Fizz,@Buzz instance public get percent 21,4 default class Foo @Fizz,@Buzz instance public set visibile
 ```
-Class info is repeated for each of its members.
-Zero-based position (line, column) where the original defintion was found is placed at the beginning of each line.
+Class info is repeated for each of its members, in case you wanted to match members of just a particular class.
+Each output line starts with the zero-based position (line,character) where the original node started.

+The previous example showed the ES6-style exports but it also works with node-style exports (e.g. `module.exports = class Foo {}`).

-#### camelcase-to-kebabcase
+### camelcase-to-kebabcase
 Simply transforms a `camelCase` string into `kebab-case`.

-It can be used for the following settings:
+It can be used for the following setting:
- * `htmlConfigurableAutocomplete.completionItemProviders[].completionItemTransformer`;
+ * `htmlConfigurableAutocomplete.completionItemProviders[].completionItemTransformer`

-#### kebabcase-to-camelcase
+### kebabcase-to-camelcase
 Simply transforms a `kebab-case` string into `camelCase`.

-It can be used for the following settings:
+It can be used for the following setting:
- * `htmlConfigurableAutocomplete.definitionProviders[].definitionTransformer`;
+ * `htmlConfigurableAutocomplete.definitionProviders[].definitionTransformer`

 ## Logging
-This extension will log debug, info, warning and error messages in a Visual Studio Code output channel named "HTML Configurable Autocomplete".
-These messages might help you understand how your rules are behaving, expecially if you set the `htmlConfigurableAutocomplete.debug` option to `true`.
+This extension will log messages to a Visual Studio Code output channel named "HTML Configurable Autocomplete".
+These messages might help you understanding how your rules and regular expressions are behaving, expecially if you set the `htmlConfigurableAutocomplete.debug` option to `true`.

 ![log.png](log.png)